⚠️ We are currently updating our 2021/22 tax guidance across the website

 If you are having problems with your agency – for example, you are concerned about the way that they are handling your pay and tax – it may be useful to know that you can contact the Employment Agency Standards (EAS) Inspectorate.
 The EAS Inspectorate works with agencies, employers and workers to make sure that employment rights are complied with.
 You can contact them via an online form.

-You can find out more about working through an agency in our factsheet on Agency workers.
+You can find out more about working through an agency in our information on Agency workers.